 Challenge 3.1: engaging industry and sectors

-Challenge 3.2: involving social insurance organisations
+Challenge 3.2: involving occupational prevention organisations

 Social insurance associations/networks and their local partners (federations, occupational services, etc.) are involved with companies and demand safe(r) handling of carcinogenic agents when insuring their clients with compensation in case of accidents or occupational diseases.
 They support with sector specific guidance and tools to assist companies to self-assess their compliance with legal provisions and sufficient RRM.